kkkarthik6/nlpipe/README.md

 This project is meant to be a one stop shop for all the natural language processing needs.
 I intend to put together the state of the art NLP models just a step away from integration.
 Just the idea of whiteboard to production excited me so much and I leveraged 'Kedro 0.16.1' to make this possible.
 The library now consists of state of the art vectorization methods and industrial standard text analytics.

-Nodes Present in this version of NLP:
+Nodes Present in this version of nlpipe:

 1. Data Engineering:
    1. Load data